PSSRA/pssra.github.io/content/join/bylaws.md

 Deputies must be either full National members or full Local Comrades of the chapter.

-Chapter Organizers may only access Organization membership records or Chapter records containing member PII if the Organizer is a national member of the Organization and has signed a non-disclosure agreement with the Organization as described above.
+Chapter Organizers may only access Organization membership records or Chapter records containing member personally identifiable information (PII) if the Organizer is a national member of the Organization and has signed a non-disclosure agreement with the Organization as described above.

 Chapter Organizers will be appointed by approval vote of the combined CCC and CRC.